MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-analyze-data-dimension.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Analysis Views**, and then choose the related link.
 2. Select the relevant analysis view,  and then choose the **Analysis by Dimensions** action.
-3. In the **Analysis by Dimensions** page, fill in the fields to define which data is shown and how.
+3. On the **Analysis by Dimensions** page, fill in the fields to define which data is shown and how.
 4. Choose the **Show Matrix** action to open the respective matrix page for the defined analysis view.
 5. To see a specification of an amount shown in the matrix page, choose the amount to drill down.